-“Winning Visa’s Everywhere Initiative proves our product strategy and in particular our aspiration to solve expense filing in partnership with financial institutions.
-We look forward to taking the discussion further on how Visa, its banking partners and Circula can work together to achieve a truly seamless experience for business travel expenses by using Visa’s global API platform and customer reach”, says Nikolai.
+“Winning Visa Everywhere Initiative proves our product strategy and in particular our aspiration to solve expense filing in partnership with financial institutions.
+We look forward to taking the discussion further on how Visa, its banking partners and Circula can work together to achieve a truly seamless experience for business travel expenses by using Visa’s APIs and customer reach”, says Nikolai.

 MotionTag – winner of the ‘Future Ecosystem for Payments’ Challenge

 In Germany, buying tickets for public transportation is often a hassle.
 One-time customers and even commuters struggle to understand the complex tariff systems that vary from city to city.
 They also have to deal with a variety of vending machines operated by different public transportation companies which often still only accept cash.

 MotionTag feels called upon to resolve the customer experience issues and helping the operators to better understand how, when and where their customers are traveling.
 Their B2B product for transport providers delivers a smartphone-based ticketing technology.